technomancy/leiningen/doc/PLUGINS.md

 subtask.
 The full help for a subtask can be viewed via `lein help $TASK_CONTAINING_SUBTASKS $SUBTASK`.

+Leiningen will intercept calls to `lein $MYTASK help` by default and turn it into `lein help $MYTASK`.
+If your task provides its own help subtask you can add `^:pass-through-help` metadata to your task defn to opt-out of this behaviour.

 ## Code Evaluation

 Plugin functions run inside Leiningen's process, so they have access